On this page

-- Plane - alternative travel to cayes
+- Plane - fast & comfortable travel to islands

 Taxis are easily spotted by their green license plates.
 They have no fixed meter rate or consistent look besides the color of their license plate.

-Here are some common taxi rates:
+Here are some examples of common taxi rates:

 |Taxi Service||Approximate Taxi Fare (USD)|